atomist-attic/rug-rugs/README.md

-The NewStarterRugProject generator creates a new Rug archive project using a standard layout and sensible defaults and adds the TypeScript dependencies, a simple TypeScript editor, a simple TypeScript command handler, and a simple TypeScriptEventHandler.
+The NewStarterRugProject generator creates a new Rug archive project using a standard layout and sensible defaults and adds the TypeScript dependencies, a simple TypeScript editor, a simple TypeScript command handler, a simple TypeScriptEventHandler, and tests.
 It is a great way to get started writing Rugs!

 #### Prerequisites